Direct Connect#

 To open the Direct Connect gateway page, go to the section Interconnect* Direct Connect Gateways.
 Find the necessary gateway in the resource table and click its ID.

-Virtual interfaces — The number of attached virtual interfaces.
+• the number of attached virtual interfaces.

-Transit gateway with which the association is established.
+• transit gateway with which the association is established;

-Allowed prefixes specified in the association.
+• allowed prefixes specified in the association.

 In the tab, you can create other associations with transit gateways, change allowed prefixes for a particular association, and delete existing associations.